Essential Vintage Radio Links

 Bruce Miller's email: glenwoodparts ]at[ hotmail.com

-Glenwood Sales is the sort of place you need to experience to fully appreciate.
-It is under-staffed, has poor lighting, narrow isles, minimal heat, and dank atmosphere, yet features rack after towering rack of surplus electronic parts and discrete components.
-It is unique for this type of business to exist at the beginning of the twenty-first century.
-There used to be more places like this, all over town, but I think they went "belly up" and sold their stock to Glenwood!
-Once you become familiar with the layout, it is not difficult to navigate the aisles.
-They even provide several old overcoats at the door in case you get cold while shopping in the fall and winter months.
-Their slick website belies the funky atmosphere of the store.
+Glenwood Sales was under-staffed and poorly lit – with narrow, over-stocked isles, minimal heat, and a dank, musty atmosphere; a true Rochester classic!
+Those charming features aside, the place featured rack after towering rack of surplus electronic parts and discrete components.
+It was unusual for this type of business to still exist at the beginning of the 21st century.
+There used to be other surplus outlets like this all over town but I think they went belly-up and sold their stock to Glenwood!
+Once you became familiar with the layout, it was not difficult to navigate the aisles and actually find useful parts.
+It always got busy during the lunch hour with people looking for obscure parts to complete their electronic or radio project.
+They even provided several 1960s vintage overcoats at the front door for convenient fall and winter shopping.
+Their slick website belied the completely funked-out atmosphere of the store.
+As of October 6, 2008 the website was down, telephone disconnected, and email shut off.
+I believe they permanently locked their doors and sold the stock to other suppliers during the summer of 2008.

 Grundig Repair (authorized):